trailofbits/sinter/README.md

 # Sinter

-Sinter is a 100% user-mode endpoint security agent for macOS 10.15 and above, written in the Swift programming language.
+Sinter is a user-mode application authorization system for MacOS written in Swift.

 # Features